Bachelors + Masters of Art in Teaching Accelerated Degree Programs

 These programs combine the undergraduate program in a discipline (BA, BS with advisor consultation) and the Master of Arts in Teaching (MAT) Adolescence Education program.
 Accelerated degree programs are offered in the following disciplines: French, Spanish, mathematics, biology, chemistry, earth science and physics.

 The accelerated programs include the entire current Binghamton University discipline bachelor’s requirements and the current New York State Education Department-approved MAT program in Adolescence Education.
 The accelerated programs save students one semester of time relative to the separate, sequentially taken BA and MAT degrees.
 The number of discipline courses in the accelerated program is the same as for the BA and MAT done separately.
+In addition to intensive coursework, students complete fieldwork and practicum requirements.

 The accelerated programs provide an opportunity for a limited number of outstanding liberal arts students to graduate in five years with a discipline BA and an MAT degree.
 To be eligible, a student must have entered Binghamton University at the beginning of the freshman year and completed the ensuing five semesters at Binghamton University with a cumulative grade point average of 3.4 or better in the discipline and overall.